fenago/spark-scala-examples/lab-guides/Lab_26.md

-I would recommend reading [Inserting Spark DataFrame to HBase table] before you proceed to the rest of the article where I explained Maven dependencies and their usage.
+I would recommend reading [Inserting Spark DataFrame to HBase table] before you proceed to the rest of the lab where I explained Maven dependencies and their usage.